How Do Food Safety Laboratories Test for Acrylamide?

 How do food testing laboratories detect acrylamide in food?

-Food samples are prepared using solid-phase extraction (SPE) or similar techniques prior to analysis by chromatography in order to optimize the sample – interfering compounds may be removed, background contaminates can be minimized, and the compounds of interest may be concentrated.
+Food samples are typically prepared using solid-phase extraction (SPE) or similar techniques prior to analysis by chromatography in order to optimize the sample – interfering compounds may be removed, background contaminates can be minimized, and the compounds of interest may be concentrated.
 All of these can lead to more sensitive and accurate analysis of the sample.

 Analytical instruments used for the detection and quantification of acrylamide include gas chromatography (GC) coupled with electron capture detection (ECD), nitrogen phosphorus detection (NPD), flame photometric detection (FPD), flame ionization detection (FID), or liquid chromatography (LC) coupled with ultraviolet detection (UV) and/or fluorescence detection.